-Granular synthesis can refer to a number of techniques that adjust and reorder small segments of a longer sound to produce a unique output, usually using raw audio as the input.
-Think of a ‘grain’ as one of these small segments, a sample of a sample that’s usually between 10 – 50 milliseconds in duration (but by no means limited to it).
+Granular synthesis refers to a number of techniques that adjust and reorder small segments of a longer sound to produce a unique output, usually using raw audio as the input.
+Think of a ‘grain’ as one of these small segments—a sample of a sample that’s usually between 10 – 50 milliseconds in duration (but by no means limited to it).

 By operating on a more microscopic time scale, granular synthesis becomes a powerful tool for time stretching and pitch shifting audio.
 Tools like Celemony’s Melodyne, Ableton Live’s warping functionality, and Splice’s new Astra synthesizer employ granular techniques to great effect.
-That said, its creative possibilities can extend much further.
+That said, its creative possibilities can also extend much further.

-To get a better sense of just how powerful granular synthesis can be, let’s try and transform an unconventional audio sample into something much more musical.
+To get a better sense of just how powerful granular synthesis can be, let’s try and transform an unconventional audio sample into something that’s much more musical.
 I’ve selected Robert Henke’s Granulator II as the vehicle for our journey because it’s set up in a very similar way to Ableton Live’s stock Sampler plugin, packs a huge punch, and, best of all, is a free Max for Live device.

 So, let’s walk through how this sound came to be, step-by-step.
 The first thing we’ll do after dropping this sample into Granulator II is take a look at some key parameters and understand how they shape playback.
 Make sure to hook up this track to your keyboard or fill up a MIDI clip with some notes beforehand.